eliasbuchwald/-reddit/FAQ.md

 reddit used to use [Solr](http://lucene.apache.org/solr/) for its search needs, but [switched](http://blog.reddit.com/2010/07/new-search.html) to using [IndexTank](http://indextank.com/) in July 2010.
 The code for searching with Solr still exists in the repository, but is inactive.
 A third party running a reddit clone could either create a patch that reactivates Solr, or get an IndexTank account.

-If you don't have `INDEXTANK_API_URL` set to a valid URL, searching will result in the following failure.
+If you don't have `INDEXTANK_API_URL` set to a valid URL, searching will fail on the following line.

 ```python
 netloc = splits.hostname + (':%s' % splits.port if splits.port else '')